 - enthusiasm and motivation

 - fitment, in terms of personality, attitude & general work style

 To answer the last two questions, employing a personality test is important as it is the personality that is playing an important role in answering the questions about motivation, fitment, trainability, and attitude towards work.

-Previously, personality tests were not scalable for various reasons.
+Previously, personality check were not scalable for various reasons.
 With technological advancements and the help of competency mapping in place, it is easier to find the right candidates.

 Significance of Personality to Employment

 Employers worldwide are using different forms of tests and tools to decide whether you have the enthusiasm, cultural fitment, and motivation that the employer is looking for.

 In terms of cultural fitment, employers assess personality, attitude and general work style of the candidate.